cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

 can match on it at the backend node.
 In the SNAT mode this is not possible.
 Given a specific backend can be used by multiple services, the backends need to be made aware of the service IP/port which they need to reply with.
-Therefore, Cilium encodes this information as an IPv4 option or IPv6 extension header at the cost of advertising a lower MTU.
-For TCP services, Cilium only encodes the service IP/port for the SYN packet.
+Therefore, Cilium encodes this information in a Cilium-specific IPv4 option or IPv6 Destination Option extension header at the cost of advertising a lower MTU.
+For TCP services, Cilium only encodes the service IP/port for the SYN packet, but not subsequent ones.
+The latter also allows to operate Cilium in a hybrid mode as detailed in the next subsection where DSR is used for TCP and SNAT for UDP in order to avoid an otherwise needed MTU reduction.

+Note that usage of DSR mode might not work in some public cloud provider environments due to the Cilium-specific IP options that could be dropped by an underlying fabric.
+Therefore, in case of connectivity issues to services where backends are located on a remote node from the node that is processing the given NodePort request, it is advised to first check whether the NodePort request actually arrived on the node containing the backend.
+If this was not the case, then switching back to the default SNAT mode would be advised as a workaround.

 Above helm example configuration in a kube-proxy-free environment with DSR-only mode enabled would look as follows: